MoonZoon/MoonZoon/docs/backend.md

    - So let's start with a single server, simple implementation and minimum features.
    - There are research papers about virtual actors and things like transactions.
 It will take time but the architecture will allow to add many new features when needed.

+1. _"My only concern is the “no SQL” comment.
+Will it be possible to use MZ with something like SQLx if I prefer?"_ (by [@duspom](https://twitter.com/duspom/status/1362934142770450433))
+    - From the [Philosophy & Non-Goals](docs/philosophy_and_non_goals.md) section: "E) Don't build artificial barriers for MoonZoon users - if they want to use REST, CSS or SQL, don't try to stop them."
+    - You don't have to use built-in persistent variables in actors.
+Or you can use them and query the persistent store (e.g. Postgre) directly.

 1. _"How can I change the port number or enable HTTPS?"_

    - _For development_: Update settings in `MoonZoon.toml` (see `/examples/counter/MoonZoon.toml`)